-In extreme cases of cheating and/or plagiarism, the Vice Chancellor for Academics may bring the allegations to the attention of the Vice Chancellor for Student Services for possible Student Discipline and Misconduct violations.
-The Vice Chancellor for Student Services will determine if Student Judicial Procedures should be followed in addition to any Academic Honor Code decisions already made.
+In extreme cases of cheating and/or plagiarism, the Chief Academic Officer or an Academic Dean may bring the allegations to the attention of the Vice Chancellor for Student Services for possible Student Discipline and Misconduct violations.
+The Vice Chancellor for Student Services will determine if Student Judicial Procedures should be followed, in addition to any Academic Honor Code decisions already made.